mvadari/xrpl-docs/Permissioned DEX XLS.md

 ## n+1.
 Open Questions

 * Should an account that has DepositAuth enabled be forced to use domains? i.e. the `OfferCreate` will fail if they don't have a `DomainID`.
 Or is it more of an "at your own risk" situation?
-* Can an offer be part of multiple domains?
+* Does a permissioned offer need to be able to be part of multiple domains?
 * Should there be a flag on a domain to make it immutable and/or undeleteable?
 * Does the domain owner need to have trustlines for the tokens/hold the credentials?
 * Does the domain owner need to be able to freeze/clawback tokens (from the PRD) or delete credentials?
 	* If so, how?
 There's no real "domain membership" - if you hold one of the domain credentials you're a "domain member" - so it doesn't seem fair that a domain owner can freeze/clawback your tokens.
+* Instead of having a single "Domain" object that stores all the rules, should the rules be each split out into their own object?
+	* Would remove the number of rules restriction, but then each rule would cost one reserve.
+	* Would make it easier to support black/whitelisting though (a la DepositAuth).

 # Appendix